Get exclusive member benefits & effect social change. Join Today

 Symptoms of autonomic neuropathy may include:

-In some forms of acute neuropathy, symptoms progress quickly and then slowly get better over time.
+Symptoms may progress quickly and then slowly get better over time in some forms of acute neuropathy.
 Some chronic neuropathies cause periods of relapse followed by periods of remission.

 Some conditions that cause neuropathy are hereditary.
-Other things that can cause it are:
+Other things that can cause it include:

-According to The Cleveland Clinic, 30 percent of neuropathy cases are due to diabetes.
-Between 30 and 40 percent of the remaining cases are idiopathic (Cleveland Clinic, 2010).
+Approximately 30 percent of neuropathy cases are due to diabetes, according to the Cleveland Clinic.
+Between 30 and 40 percent of the remaining cases are idiopathic.

-The Neuropathy Association estimates that more than 20 million Americans have peripheral neuropathy (Neuropathy Association).
+The National Institute of Neurological Disorders and Stroke estimates that approximately 20 million Americans have peripheral neuropathy.
 Anyone can develop neuropathy, but risk increases with age.

-There is no single, definitive test for neuropathy.
+There is no one definitive test for neuropathy.
 Testing begins with a physical examination and a complete medical history.
-Doctors should be made aware of any known symptoms and any over-the-counter and prescription medications being taken by the patient.
-If a patient has been exposed to toxins on the job or at home, this is also important information to share.
+Tell your doctor about any symptoms you’re experiencing.
+Be sure to let them know about over-the-counter and prescription medications you’re taking.
+It’s also important to mention if you’ve been exposed to toxins on the job or at home.

 Diagnostic testing may include:

-Imaging tests may include computed tomography (CT scan), X-rays, or magnetic resonance imaging (MRI).
+Imaging tests may include a CT scan, X-rays, or magnetic resonance imaging (MRI).

 Peripheral neuropathy can cause permanent damage to nerves if untreated.
 Treatment will target the cause if it can be determined.

-In idiopathic neuropathy, treatment revolves around symptom management.
+Treatment of idiopathic neuropathy revolves around symptom management.
 Options include over-the-counter and prescription medications, physical therapy, and occupational therapy.

 Lifestyle choices can help to improve day-to-day functioning.
-It is important to maintain a healthy weight through a balanced diet rich in vitamins and nutrients.
-Plenty of rest and exercise to tone and strengthen muscles are also important.
-Not smoking and keeping alcohol consumption to a minimum may also help.
+It’s important to maintain a healthy weight through a balanced diet rich in vitamins and nutrients.
+It’s also important to get plenty of rest and exercise to tone and strengthen your muscles.
+Quitting smoking and keeping alcohol consumption to a minimum is healthy and may also help with your neuropathy.

 Living with a chronic illness can lead to anxiety and stress.
-Sometimes, talking with someone who lives with the same condition can be helpful.
-People experience trouble coping with idiopathic neuropathy can be referred to local neuropathy support groups by a hospital or doctor.
+It can be helpful to talk with someone who lives with the same condition.
+Your doctor can refer you to a local neuropathy support group for additional support.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.